 After the lake, it’s now a final ascend via the ruins.
 The trail goes around the lake through the trees and bushes surrounding the lake.
 A left from the huge wall and then right through the stone entrance will take you the right way to the top of the fort, avoid taking a right as the route is slightly challenging with huge grasses and the trail being unclear with rocks in between.

 This leads you to the final stage- ‘The top’.
 The beautiful views and the hills nearby the field keep us company as we make our way to the top.
-The villages now appear small dots as you gain further altitude.
+The villages now appear as small dots as you gain further altitude.
 You start stepping on the grass fields now your eyes towards the top main entrance and wait, you might have company!
-If you are lucky enough you might find a rabbit hopping around the green field going its own way.
+If you are lucky enough you might find a rabbit hopping around the green field going its way.
 We were surprised to see one at the top.
 The main entrance of the fort has steps laid in the front.
 You climb the steps and victoriously enter the fort to explore the most amazing and breathtaking views!

-After spending enough time on the top, carefully descend the fort having fun along the way to reach back to Bangalore
+After spending enough time on the top, carefully descend the fort having fun along the way to reach back to Bangalore.

 Happy trekking to you!